Sai-Nithin-Sangekari/DISCOURSE-CONNECTIVE-MARKER-TOOL/README.md

 #### Open the shown port number

-## User can also give input through input_web.txt which is present in linearized_discourse folder
+## User can also give input by uploading the text file
 # DISCOURSE-CONNECTIVE-MARKER-TOOL